rieck/siggi/README.md

 ## Supported Modes

-Siggie supports the following modes (types of subgraphs) for feature hashing, where a detailed description of each mode is given in the next paragraphs.
+Siggie supports the following modes (types of subgraphs) for feature hashing.
+A detailed description of each mode is given in the next paragraphs.

         0: Bag of Nodes